Welcome back! We’ve made some changes.

 - Please keep your visit under 30 minutes so others may take advantage of Express service.

-Will I get a fine on my account now that libraries are open on July 20th?
+Will I get a fine on my account now that libraries are open?

-- You can see your due dates from our online catalog or our new mobile app (available on both iOS and Android).
+- You can check your account through our online catalog page or our new mobile app (available on both iOS and Android).

-I returned an item but it’s still on showing on my Account.
+I returned an item but it’s still on showing on my account OR I received an overdue notice.
 Why is that?
 Will I be charged late fees?

-- Returned items are quarantined for 3+ business days before being checked in, so you may see items on your Account after being returned.
-We are waiving late fees due to COVID-19.
+- Returned items are quarantined for 3+ business days before being checked in by staff, so you may see items on your Account after being returned.
+You may also get an overdue notice, depending on timing.
+You may disregard this notice if the item was returned.
+You will not be charged, we are waiving late fees due to COVID-19.
+Thanks for your patience as we ensure materials are safe for circulation.

 How can I reset my library card’s PIN number?